Snooze-Button/Supermarket-Sim-Assignment/README.md

 ## Aim:
 Make it easy for key staff within the organisation to represent the components of a supermarket scenario and run a simulation based on various configurations in order to maximise the efficiency of the store.
+Show the simulation result as ThroughtPut R = I/T.

 The software artefact will support the behaviour of a typical shopping experience: